 Chemical Composition of Ginger

-Over one hundred compounds have been isolated from ginger and identified to have medicinal properties.
+Over one hundred compounds have been isolated from ginger and identified to have potential health-supporting properties.
 The major classes of ginger constituents include gingerols, shogaols, zingiberene, and zingerone; however, ginger is also rich in aromatic terpenes, vitamins, and minerals.
 (2)

-The medicinal properties of ginger can be attributed to its active constituents, which possess a variety of pharmacologic properties including, but not limited to, antipyretic, analgesic, antitussive, anti-inflammatory, sedative, antibiotic, and antifungal.
+The potential health benefits of ginger can be attributed to its active constituents, which possess a variety of properties including, but not limited to, antipyretic, analgesic, antitussive, anti-inflammatory, sedative, antibiotic, and antifungal.
 (17, 32)

 For example, 6-, 8- and 10-gingerol and 6-shagaol have demonstrated antioxidant effects through their ability to increase glutathione peroxidase activity and total antioxidant capacity.
-Preclinical research has also revealed that 6-gingerol can inhibit neurokinin-1, serotonin, and dopamine receptors; it is postulated that this is one of the mechanisms by which ginger reduces nausea and vomiting.
+Preclinical research has also suggested that 6-gingerol may influence neurokinin-1, serotonin, and dopamine receptors; it is postulated that this is one of the mechanisms by which ginger may help manage nausea and vomiting.

-Let's discuss some of the most popular reasons why ginger is recommended in medicine.
+Let's discuss some of the most popular reasons why ginger is used in health practices.

 1. Ginger for Digestion

-Ginger has been traditionally used for stomach and other gastrointestinal ailments.
+Ginger has been traditionally used for stomach and other gastrointestinal concerns.

-A 2018 review indicated that enzymes in ginger can break up and expel gas trapped in the digestive tract.
-This carminative effect reduces pressure on the lower esophageal sphincter, preventing and treating dyspepsia (indigestion), gas, and bloating.
+A 2018 review indicated that enzymes in ginger may help manage gas in the digestive tract.
+This carminative effect may help reduce pressure on the lower esophageal sphincter, potentially supporting relief from dyspepsia (indigestion), gas, and bloating.

 Impaired gastric emptying is a well-recognized contributor to many gastrointestinal problems, such as functional dyspepsia, nausea, and bloating.
 As a prokinetic agent, ginger constituents have been shown to enhance intestinal motility and gastric emptying.
-A 4-week randomized trial testing the effects of an herbal prokinetic formula containing ginger and artichoke significantly improved digestive symptoms related to dyspepsia, including nausea, abdominal fullness and pain, and bloating.
+A 4-week randomized trial testing the effects of an herbal prokinetic formula containing ginger and artichoke showed improvement in digestive symptoms related to dyspepsia, including nausea, abdominal fullness and pain, and bloating.
 (26)

-Extensive research has also been performed to evaluate the efficacy of ginger for nausea and vomiting.
+Extensive research has also been performed to evaluate the potential of ginger for nausea and vomiting.
 It has been found to offer relief from various causes, such as motion sickness, morning sickness during pregnancy, and chemotherapy-induced nausea.
-Ginger is effective in treating nausea because its active compounds, notably gingerol, possess antiemetic properties by enhancing gastric tone and motility through anticholinergic and antiserotonergic actions and promoting gastric emptying.
+Ginger is thought to be effective in managing nausea because its active compounds, notably gingerol, may support gastric tone and motility through anticholinergic and antiserotonergic actions and promote gastric emptying.
 A 2016 review reports that dried ginger, followed by fresh ginger and powdered ginger tea, contains the highest concentrations of gingerol.
 (19)

 2. Ginger and Pain Relief

 Research suggests that certain constituents of ginger inhibit cyclooxygenase and lipoxygenase pathways responsible for producing inflammatory prostaglandins.
-Because of this, ginger can be used as a natural anti-inflammatory and pain-relieving remedy.
+Because of this, ginger may be used as a natural option for supporting relief from inflammation and discomfort.

-Ginger for Arthritis: A 2015 meta-analysis showed that taking ginger extract 500-1,000 mg by mouth daily for 3-12 weeks can safely and modestly improve pain related to osteoarthritis of the knee and hip.
-Various studies have evaluated formulations containing ginger with other ingredients (such as glucosamine and curcumin), which have been shown to improve osteoarthritis pain and joint functionality.
-Some trials have also demonstrated the benefits of treating osteoarthritis with topical ginger preparations.
-For example, a 2012 randomized control trial testing Plygersic gel (containing ginger and plai extract) showed that the Plygesric gel was as effective as topical diclofenac in improving knee pain, sports activities, and quality of life after six weeks of treatment.
+Ginger for Joint Health: A 2015 meta-analysis showed that taking ginger extract 500-1,000 mg by mouth daily for 3-12 weeks can safely and modestly support joint comfort related to osteoarthritis of the knee and hip.
+Various studies have evaluated formulations containing ginger with other ingredients (such as glucosamine and curcumin), which have been shown to support joint comfort and functionality.
+Some trials have also demonstrated the benefits of using topical ginger preparations.
+For example, a 2012 randomized control trial testing Plygersic gel (containing ginger and plai extract) showed that the Plygesric gel was as effective as topical diclofenac in supporting knee comfort, sports activities, and quality of life after six weeks of use.

-Ginger for Menstrual Cramps: Clinical studies show that taking 750-2,000 mg of ginger powder daily for the first 3-4 days of a menstrual cycle modestly decreases primary dysmenorrhea (menstrual pain and cramping).
+Ginger for Menstrual Comfort: Clinical studies show that taking 750-2,000 mg of ginger powder daily for the first 3-4 days of a menstrual cycle may help manage primary dysmenorrhea (menstrual discomfort).
 Studies indicate it is as effective as over-the-counter anti-inflammatory drugs like ibuprofen.
 Moreover, it can enhance the effects of pharmaceutical anti-inflammatory agents when used together adjunctively.

-The results from a 2017 cross-sectional analysis including over 4,500 participants ages 18-77 years suggest that ginger can potentially prevent chronic disease and illness.
-While more studies are needed to confirm ginger's effects on the immune system, it is postulated that ginger may protect against illness through immunomodulating and antimicrobial effects.
-Studies have found ginger to be effective in fighting bacterial, fungal, and viral infections caused by Campylobacter jejuni, Candida albicans, Escherichia coli, Helicobacter pylori, human respiratory syncytial virus (HRSV), Listeria monocytogenes, Staphylococcus aureus, Streptococcus mutans (1).
-This suggests ginger could effectively prevent and treat various digestive, skin, and respiratory illnesses.
+The results from a 2017 cross-sectional analysis including over 4,500 participants ages 18-77 years suggest that ginger may help support the immune system.
+While more studies are needed to confirm ginger's effects on the immune system, it is postulated that ginger may support immune health through immunomodulating and antimicrobial effects.
+Studies have found ginger to be effective in managing bacterial, fungal, and viral challenges caused by Campylobacter jejuni, Candida albicans, Escherichia coli, Helicobacter pylori, human respiratory syncytial virus (HRSV), Listeria monocytogenes, Staphylococcus aureus, Streptococcus mutans (1).
+This suggests ginger could be a supportive option for managing various digestive, skin, and respiratory challenges.

-Furthermore, the antioxidant qualities of ginger can neutralize free radicals and reduce oxidative stress linked to chronic disease and cancer development.
-A 2015 review suggests ginger can suppress the growth and induce cell death of various cancer types, including skin, ovarian, colon, breast, cervical, oral, renal, prostate, gastric, pancreatic, liver, and brain.
+Furthermore, the antioxidant qualities of ginger can help neutralize free radicals and reduce oxidative stress.
+A 2015 review suggests ginger may influence the growth of various cell types, including skin, ovarian, colon, breast, cervical, oral, renal, prostate, gastric, pancreatic, liver, and brain cells.

 4. Ginger for Heart Health

-Some evidence supports that ginger may help prevent and treat cardiovascular disease.
-Daily ginger consumption may protect against coronary heart disease, high blood pressure, diabetes, high cholesterol, and cerebrovascular disease (35).
+Some evidence supports that ginger may help support cardiovascular health.
+Daily ginger consumption may help maintain heart health and support healthy blood pressure, cholesterol, and blood sugar levels (35).

-Chronic vascular inflammation and oxidative stress contribute to endothelial damage and the development of cardiovascular diseases.
-By neutralizing free radicals and inhibiting inflammatory pathways, ginger helps maintain the health of blood vessels and reduces the risk of heart-related issues.
-Ginger has also been linked to improving lipid profiles; taking 200-3,000 mg daily for 2-24 weeks was shown in one trial to reduce triglycerides and low-density lipoprotein (LDL) cholesterol and increase high-density lipoprotein (HDL) cholesterol.
+Chronic vascular inflammation and oxidative stress contribute to endothelial damage and the development of cardiovascular concerns.
+By neutralizing free radicals and influencing inflammatory pathways, ginger may help maintain the health of blood vessels and support heart health.
+Ginger has also been linked to improving lipid profiles; taking 200-3,000 mg daily for 2-24 weeks was shown in one trial to support healthy triglyceride and cholesterol levels.

-In addition to its antimicrobial actions, as discussed above, playing a protective role against respiratory infections, such as cold and flu, data also show that ginger's 6- and 8-gingerol and 6-shagaol relax airway smooth muscle and 8-gingerol also attenuates airway hyperresponsiveness by altering calcium regulation (34).
-This information suggests that ginger may be an effective therapeutic option for treating airway diseases like asthma, alone or in combination with pharmaceutical therapies.
+In addition to its antimicrobial actions, as discussed above, playing a protective role against respiratory challenges, such as cold and flu, data also show that ginger's 6- and 8-gingerol and 6-shagaol may help relax airway smooth muscle and 8-gingerol may also influence airway responsiveness by altering calcium regulation (34).
+This information suggests that ginger may be a supportive option for managing airway health, alone or in combination with other therapies.

 Potential Side Effects and Considerations